hashicorp/terraform-provider-salesforce/README.md

 -	[Terraform](https://www.terraform.io/downloads.html) >= 1.0.3
 -	[Go](https://golang.org/doc/install) >= 1.16

+## Setup

+The provider interacts with the Salesforce REST API via a "connected app".
+Follow the steps from this [blog post](https://mannharleen.github.io/2020-03-03-salesforce-jwt/) to obtain values for configuring a provider, see the [Provider Configuration Reference](https://registry.terraform.io/providers/hashicorp/salesforce/latest/docs) for full detals.

 ## Upgrading the provider

 The Salesforce provider doesn't upgrade automatically once you've started using it.
 After a new release you can run